-Consistent with the Director's report for 2017, this report specially notes instances in which the Court advised the government that it was considering appointment of an amicus curiae to address a novel or significant question of law raised in a proposed application, but the government ultimately did not proceed with the proposed application or modified the final application such that it did not present a novel or significant question of law, thereby obviating a requirement for consideration as to the appropriateness of appointment of amicus.
-There was one such instance in 2018, which is reflected in the table above as a partial denial of the application.
+Consistent with the Director's reports since 2017, this report will also specifically note any instances in which the Court advised the government that it had considered appointment of an amicus curiae to address a novel or significant question of law raised in a proposed application, but the government ultimately did not proceed with the proposed application or modified the final application such that it did not present a novel or significant question of law, thereby obviating a requirement for consideration of the appropriateness of appointment of amicus curiae.
+There were no such instances in 2024.